-I would be lying if I said we went to Trolltunga without the goal of getting at least a few awesome pics.
-What we were not prepared for was that the hike was tough.
-We were really well prepared to hike Trolltunga, but there were plenty of people who were not prepared.
+I would be lying if I said I went to Trolltunga without the goal of getting at least a few awesome pics.
+However, I was not prepared for the hike to be as tough as it was.
+Although I was really well prepared to hike Trolltunga, it was still quite physically taxing.

 It’s so easy to get Trolltunga wrong and it is by no means a walk in the park, so read on to find out everything you could need to know about this epic hike in Norway!

 What is Trolltunga and where is it?

 Trolltunga is a huge protruding rock that juts out over a huge lake called Ringedalsvatnet in Eastern Norway It’s arguably one of the most stunning areas in Europe and one of the most spectacular scenic cliffs in Norway, for sure.

-Trolltunga is situated about 700 metres above the lake, and the distance from the starting point to Trolltunga and back is 23km with an ascent of about 1000 metres.
-Now while 23km doesn’t sound shockingly far, it takes most hikers on average 10-12 hours to complete this return trip.
+The distance from the starting point to Trolltunga and back is approximately 23km.
+There is an ascent of about 1000 metres, much of which is in the first kilometre.
+Now, while 23km doesn’t sound too far, it takes most hikers on average 10-12 hours to complete this return trip.
 The terrain is tough, and this is a long and demanding hike!

 The main hike route to Trolltunga starts in a place called Skjeggedal, near to the towns of Tyssedel and Odda.

 When is the best time to go to Trolltunga?

 Hikers can only access the Trolltunga hike route from late-May or early-June to mid-September.
 Any earlier or later than this and you’d face snow and adverse weather conditions.
 However, you can snowshoe hike with a local company from about March time (if that appeals).

 How to get to the start of Trolltunga?